Trigonometric K-matrices for finite-dimensional representations of quantum affine algebras: Spectral K-matrices

-More precisely, we shall prove that each of the operators involved in the definition of the universal K-matrix \eqref{eq:universal-K-matrix} and in the coproduct identity \eqref{eq:spectral-k-coproduct} descends to one on any finite-dimensional representation over $\UqLg$.
-We shall need the following
+More precisely, we shall prove that each of the operators involved in the definition of the universal K-matrix \eqref{eq:universal-K-matrix} and in the coproduct identity \eqref{eq:spectral-k-coproduct} descends to one on any finite-dimensional $\UqLg$-module.

 \begin{prop} The following operators in $\CUqag{}$ descend to $\CUqLg{}$: \begin{enumerate}\itemsep0.25cm \item the operator $\tcorr{\tsat}$, defined on any weight vector $v$ of weight $\lambda$ by